By Laura Weinrib, Alexis Levine and Alan Fraser

 Review’s Broadened Focus

-However, the federal government has decided to broaden the focus of the review to also include:
+However, the federal government has decided to broaden the focus of the review to also include:- Economic, social and environmental impacts of the Act

 - Progress towards providing adults with access to strictly regulated, lower-risk, legal cannabis products